 When placing your pattern pieces

-5. Pin and cut the velvet
+5. Pinning and cutting velvet

-It is always easier to pin the pattern pieces on the wrong side of the fabric in the seam allowances; this limits needle marks on the material.
+It’s always easier to pin the pattern pieces on the wrong side of the fabric in the seam allowances; this limits needle marks on the material.

-6. Marking the velvet
+6. Marking velvet

 7. Prepare, pin, and baste